turnerlabs/cstore/README.md

 ### Secret Storage and Injection ###

 Most configuration contains secrets of some kind such as database passwords or OAuth tokens.
-The AWS S3 Bucket store option supports the ability to inject the secrets into environment variables inside the configuration file storing and retreiving the secrets from AWS Secrets Manager.
+The AWS S3 Bucket store supports secrets injection into `.env` tokens by retreiving secrets from AWS Secrets Manager.

-Ensure the users performing the following actions have access to the AWS Secrets Manager secrets that are used
+Ensure the users performing the following actions have access to the AWS Secrets Manager secrets.

-1. Place tokens in the `.env` file.
+1. Place tokens in the `.env` file using the format `{{ENV/KEY::VALUE}}` like this `{{dev/user::my_app}}`.
 ```
-MONGO_URL=mongodb://{{project/environment/mongodb::user}}:{{project/environment/mongodb::password}}@ds999999.mlab.com:61745/database-name
+MONGO_URL=mongodb://{{dev/user::my_app}}:{{dev/password::123456}}@ds999999.mlab.com:61745/database-name
 ```
 2. Push the `.env` file to S3 using the `-m` flag enabling secret management.
-Prompts will appear requesting the AWS JSON secret object that will be pushed to Secrets Manager contining the secrets.
+The secrets will be pushed to AWS Secrets Manager and the configuration with tokens will be pushed to AWS S3 assuming write permissions exist.
 ```
 $ cstore push .env -m
 ```
-3. Pull the `.env` file from S3 using the `-i` flag enabling secret injection.
+3. Pull the `.env` file from AWS S3 using the `-i` flag enabling secret injection.
 This will create a `.env.secrets` file containing the injected secrets along side the `.env` file.
 ```
-$ cstore push .env -i
+$ cstore pull .env -i
 ```

 ### Linking Catalogs ###